daayjuka/companySizeCalc/README.md

-this program an answer to a question
+this program an answer to a question(with my own perspective)

 Write a program that gets two company information from the user, simulate a merger between these two companies by adding them up into a single company and print out its information.
 The user will first give the information regarding the two companies in the following format: name as a string, number of employees as an integer, total revenue as an integer, and size as a string.